karyrogers/karyrogerscom/README.txt

 karyrogers.com

-This Instagram API is deprecated and no longer works
+This Instagram API is deprecated and no longer works.
+The new Instagran Basic Display API is pretty much useless for my purposes :/

 v1.0